-A review may be requested of the Superintendent and/or her designee.
+A review may be requested of the Superintendent and/or their designee.
 A final review may be requested of the Discipline Committee of the School Board.
+Such an appeal shall be presented in writing to the Superintendent or and/or their designee within a period of three (3) calendar days commencing on the day the suspension notice was issued.